-Perfo ormance outcomes Acceptable outcomes Waste disposal and servicing areas are not visible from public places and do not have adverse amenity impacts on adjoining properties. site layout responds to topography, al values and development constraints, No acceptable outcome is nominated.
+Performance outcomes Acceptable outcomes Waste disposal and servicing areas are not visible from public places and do not have adverse amenity impacts on adjoining properties.
+PO24 The site layout responds to topography, natural values and development constraints, such that: (1) impacts on ecological corridors and native vegetation are minimised and mitigated; and (2) alteration to natural topography and drainage lines is minimised.
+No acceptable outcome is nominated.
 Editor's note-Applicants will also need to have regard to any relevant overlays applicable to the development site.
-Reco onfiguration PO25 5 AO25.1 that or reside the in nfiguration creates lots that are of a size can accommodate medium density ential development in a form that meets attentions of this zone.
-Lots less than n 2 are not created.
-Reconfiguration achieves a minimum lot size of 800m 2 . inct MDR6: South East Thornlands, and Thornlands I precinct MDR7: Eprapah Creek, South ing is designed and located to maximise ok across adjoining areas of open No acceptable outcome identified.
-PO27 7 AO27.1 Development facilitates the establishment of a safe, permeable, legible and functional movement network that is in accordance with Figures 6.2.3.3.5 road movement network and 6.2.3.3.6 pedestrian, cycle and public transport network.
-Roads, intersections, paths and public transport stops and associated treatments are established in accordance with Figures 6.2.3.3.5 road movement network and 6.2.3.3.6 pedestrian, cycle and public transport network.
-PO28 3 AO28.1 (1) (2) (3) re development involves or adjoins nated boulevard roads, the road design: creates a grand avenue character, being 50m wide for the central boulevard and 25m wide for the southern boulevard; incorporates very wide landscaped medians that are of a sufficient width to support fauna movement; and wide shoulders and verges which accommodate separated pedestrian and cyclist paths and dense landscaping.
-Total width of the boulevard is: (1) central boulevard - 50m; and (2) southern boulevard - 25m.
-PO29 Development is set back from Boundary AO29.1 In addition to any widening of the road by a distance sufficient to reserve required by the Queensland Government, development provides a 15m
+Reconfiguration PO25 Reconfiguration creates lots that are of a size that can accommodate medium density residential development in a form that meets the intentions of this zone.
+Lots less than 800m2 are not created. of 800m 2 .
+Precinct MDR6: South East Thornlands, ar East Thornlands Precinct MDR6: South East Thornlands, and precinct MDR7: Eprapah Creek, South East Thornlands PO26 Housing is designed and located to maximise outlook across adjoining areas of open space.
+No acceptable outcome identified.
+PO27 Development facilitates the establishment of a safe, permeable, legible and functional movement network that is in accordance with Figures 6.2.3.3.5 road movement network and 6.2.3.3.6 pedestrian, cycle and public transport network.
+AO27.1 Roads, intersections, paths and public transport stops and associated treatments are established in accordance with Figures 6.2.3.3.5 road movement network and 6.2.3.3.6 pedestrian, cycle and public transport network.
+Where development involves or adjoins nominated boulevard roads, the road design: (1) creates a grand avenue character, being 50m wide for the central boulevard and 25m wide for the southern boulevard; (2) incorporates very wide landscaped medians that are of a sufficient width to support fauna movement; and (3) wide shoulders and verges which accommodate separated pedestrian and cyclist paths and dense landscaping.
+AO28.1 Total width of the boulevard is: (1) central boulevard - 50m; and (2) southern boulevard - 25m.
+PO29 AO29.1 Development is set back from Boundary Road by a distance sufficient to In addition to any widening of the road reserve required by the Queensland Government, development provides a 15m